Calixtoyago/CS50-Introduction-to-Database-with-SQL/README.md

 ## Week 5 - Optimizing
 This week I focused on how to improve the search speed of my queries using `INDEX`.

-**CREATE INDEX**: This was the main syntax on this week, it's used to improve and optimize queries in the database **EXPLAIN QUERY PLAN**: This command show us how sqlite is searching some information from a `SELECT`query **BEGIN TRANSACTION**: Practice how to do multiples changes in datas at the same time
+1️⃣**CREATE INDEX**: This was the main syntax on this week, it's used to improve and optimize queries in the database.
+2️⃣**EXPLAIN QUERY PLAN**: This command show us how sqlite is searching some information from a `SELECT`query.
+3️⃣**BEGIN TRANSACTION**: Practice how to do multiples changes in datas at the same time.

 [Week 5 - Optimizing](https://github.com/Calixtoyago/CS50-Introduction-to-Database-with-SQL/tree/main/Week%205%20Optimizing)